nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

    * 1b2.
 User re-enters the correct command with another name.
    * Steps 1b1 - 1b2 are repeated until there is no duplicate entry in input.
    * Use case resumes from step 2.

+* 1c.
+PoochPlanner detects wrong format for email.

+   * 1b1.
+PoochPlanner displays the error message.
+   * 1b2.
+User re-enters the correct command with another name.
+   * Steps 1b1 - 1b2 are repeated until there is no error in input.
+   * Use case resumes from step 2.
+* 1d.
+PoochPlanner detect unknown input for employment.

+  * 1b1.
+PoochPlanner displays the error message.
+  * 1b2.
+User re-enters the correct command with another name.
+  * Steps 1b1 - 1b2 are repeated until there is no error in input.
+  * Use case resumes from step 2.

+* 1e.
+PoochPlanner receive wrong command format.

+    * 1b1.
+PoochPlanner displays the error message.
+    * 1b2.
+User re-enters with correct command format.
+    * Steps 1b1 - 1b2 are repeated until the command format is correct.
+    * Use case resumes from step 2.

 ---
 **System**: `PoochPlanner`

 **Use case**: `UC02 - Delete Contact of a Person`

 **Actor**: `User`

+**Guarantee**: `If MSS reach step 3, a contact is deleted from list`

 **MSS**: